SatwaniGovind/Restaurant-Review-Recorder/README.md

 NOTE2 : Currently, this application has been made only for students of BMS College of Engineering, for easier authentication; however it can be generalized by making the required modification in the scripts.

+NOTE3 : To use the PHP scripts, the scripts will have to be changed by the user.
+Here, XAMPP has been used.